-For example, results from our Phase 3 SUPPRESS and open-label AdVise trials of brincidofovir will likely cause the FDA to require that we repeat or conduct additional clinical studies, and the FDA may not approve the additional clinical studies we design and/or submit.
-We do not know whether any clinical trials we may conduct will demonstrate adequate efficacy and safety to result in regulatory approval to market our product candidates, including brincidofovir, If later stage clinical trials do not produce favorable results, our ability to obtain regulatory approval for our product candidates, including brincidofovir, may be adversely impacted.
+For example, results from our Phase 3 SUPPRESS and open-label AdVise trials of brincidofovir will likely cause regulators to require that we repeat or conduct additional clinical studies, and the clinical studies we design and/or submit may not be approved.
+We do not know whether any clinical trials we may conduct will demonstrate adequate efficacy and safety to result in regulatory approval to market our product candidates, including brincidofovir.
+If later stage clinical trials do not produce favorable results, our ability to obtain regulatory approval for our product candidates, including brincidofovir, may be adversely impacted.